-- We practiced meditation on the in- and out-breath and mindfulness in order to begin taking back control from the addict self and to strengthen the Spiritual self. - We learned that this takes strong Spiritual muscles and that a rigorous training program with daily practice is needed to keep them strong. - We learned that you can control which self the addict self or the Spiritual self is active at any given time, even in high risk situations. - We learned that it is possible to act in a way that people around us are aware of, and can benefit from, our special Spiritual qualities.
+- We practiced meditation on the in- and out-breath and mindfulness in order to begin taking back control from the addict self and to strengthen the spiritual self. - We learned that this takes strong Spiritual muscles and that a rigorous training program with daily practice is needed to keep them strong. - We learned about automatic reactions and how they can be prevented by a competing action. - We learned the automatic triggering of the addict self can be prevented by focusing on the Spiritual self. - We learned that we can create mindful moments throughout the day by interrupting automatic routines in our daily life and taking the time to activate our Spiritual selves.

 In a few minutes the group will be over.
 Until we meet again next week, keep reminding yourself of your true nature.
 Once you are back into the routine of daily life, it can be easy to lose sight of who you really are.
 Just remember, you are not your addict self - the addict self is that habit pattern of mind that lies to you over and over again promising you relief from your suffering when in fact it just causes more and more suffering.
 Don't forget that.
 Remind yourself of your Spiritual nature and its capacity for love and compassion, and enact it in your daily life.
 I know you can do it.
 Just keep practicing your meditation daily and try to be more mindful in everything that you do.
-When you practice, you are strengthening your Spiritual muscles and making your Spiritual self stronger and your addict self weaker.
+When you practice, you are strengthening your spiritual muscles and making your Spiritual self stronger and your addict self weaker.
 Each step you take on your Spiritual path, no matter how small, takes you closer to your goal.
 You have taken several steps today.
 Well done.
 Let's end as we always do with our Spiritual stretch.

-11. The Spiritual Stretch
+11. The Spiritual Stretch.